jlu5/SupyPlugins/README.md

 This repository includes forks/mods of existing Supybot plugins and some that I've written myself.
 All of the code in this repository is considered **experimental** and **not** ready for production use.
 It may glitch, break, or spontaneously combust at any time.
 You have been warned!

+*Note:* This repository is currently being written for Python 2.7, and has *not* been tested for compatibility with other Python versions (that includes Python 3.x).
+I cannot guarantee that these plugins will work!

 ## Support
 If you have any questions, concerns, or feature requests, please feel free to submit an issue.